-PC Engine tile-based quantisation
+PC Engine tile-based quantisation, part 2

-Introduction I spend some time in the evenings working on various toy projects.
+I spend some time in the evenings working on various toy projects.
 It’s a good way to exercise a programmer brain in a way that a day job generally doesn’t.

 Anyway, a while back I bought an Analogue Duo, which is a high quality FPGA clone of the old 8/16-bit PC Engine console.

 I say 8/16 rather than just 16-bit, because while the GPU was 16-bit, the CPU was an 8-bit HuC6280 – a derivative of the legendary 6502 CPU, with a bunch of handy extra instructions and so on.
+Oh, and 4 times the typical speed.

 Object Equality

-Introduction One of the first code smells we encounter when working with an object-oriented language where everything is an object, or everything subclasses a common base class, or there are no static methods, is how OOP typically handles equality of objects.
+One of the first code smells we encounter when working with an object-oriented language where everything is an object, or everything subclasses a common base class, or there are no static methods, is how OOP typically handles equality of objects.

 For value types such as integers and floating point numbers, it’s not controversial that we should be able to compare them and decide if they’re equal or not.
 Integers can be compared by bits, and data structures can be compared by descending into the structure and comparing elements.